tigertiger/Parcels.Solution/README.md

 ### Setup/Installation

 * Restore and build the project:
-  - Navigate to the NAME/name folder in the command line or terminal -- Run the command ```dotnet restore``` to restore the project dependencies -- Run the command ```dotnet build``` to build and compile the project
-  - Navigate to the NAME/name.tests folder in the command line or terminal -- Run the command ```dotnet restore``` to restore the test project dependencies -- Run the command ```dotnet build``` to build and compile the test project
+  - Navigate to the Parcels.Solution/Parcels folder in the command line or terminal -- Run the command ```dotnet restore``` to restore the project dependencies -- Run the command ```dotnet build``` to build and compile the project
-* Testing:
-  - You must restore and build the project first, as outlined previously in these instructions.
-  - In the terminal (navigated to the Name/name.tests folder) run the command ```dotnet test```
 * Run Console App:
-  - Navigate to the NAME/name folder in the terminal
+  - Navigate to the Parcels.Solution/Parcels folder in the terminal
   - Run the command ```dotnet run```
   - The application will run in the console

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+* _Nada_

 ## License

 _[GPL](https://opensource.org/licenses/gpl-license)_
 _Copyright (c) 2021, Melissa Schatz-Miller_

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

 ## Contact Information